 If your credit card is declined, the easiest thing to do is complete your transaction with another payment method—cash, debit card, or another credit card.
 You can figure out what's happening with your account once you're done.

-To find out what’s happening with your account, give your credit card issuer a call.
-They’ll be able to tell you the exact reason your credit card declined.
+Giving your credit card issuer a call is the best way to figure out why your credit card got declined.
 In some cases, like suspected fraud, for example, your credit card issuer can fix the issue so your transaction can process normally.
 Or, if your account is suspended or closed, your card issuer can let you know the options available.